Still have questions? Contact us at the International and Exchange Student Centre (IESC)!

 No. The Canadian Customs office says that when you arrive in Canada and go through customs at the airport you can fill out a 'temporary import' card and list the items and their serial numbers so that when you leave Canada, you won't have to pay duty on them.

 Yes.
 There is a small supermarket on campus called Grocery Checkout, located in the basement of the University Community Centre (UCC).
-There is also a pharmacy which sells a a few basic food items, a photo development shop, a hair dresser, a travel agency, a computer store, a post office, a bookstore, as well as restaurants and places to buy snack food.
+There is also a pharmacy which sells a a few basic food items, a photo development shop, a hair dresser, a computer store, a post office, a bookstore, as well as restaurants and places to buy snack food.